 Brief Explanation of the CPI

-The Consumer Price Index (CPI) is a measure of the average change in prices over
+The Consumer Price Index (CPI) is a measure of the average change in prices over time of

-retirees and others not in the labor force.
+not in the labor force.

 The CPIs are based on prices of food, clothing, shelter, fuels, transportation fares,